walmartlabs/concord-website/docs/processes-v2/configuration.md

     myStaticVar: 123
 ```

-The variables are evaluated in the order of definition.
+Concord evaluates arguments in the order of definition.
 For example, it is
 possible to use a variable value in another variable if the former is defined
 earlier than the latter: